Why To Some, Ideal Clients Aren’t The Mythical Creature Most Consider Them To Be

 So, you don’t believe in ideal clients!

 But wouldn’t it defeat the purpose of marketing if you didn’t know who you were speaking to or how to speak to them?
-However, if you insist that “you’re special,” I’m about to deflate that theory by telling you that your problem is not knowing how to recognize the difference between a target audience and an ideal client.
+If you insist that “you’re special,” your problem is not recognizing the difference between a target audience and an ideal client.

 What your target audience cares about will vary, while still being related to what you do.
-However, your ideal client will be the person in need of your services, financially able to afford you, credible enough in their field to justify acquiring your expertise, and possess the mental stamina to do the continued work it takes to reap the benefits after working with you.
+But your ideal client will be the person in need of your services, financially able to afford you, credible enough in their field to justify acquiring your expertise, and possessing the mental stamina to do the continued work it takes to reap the benefits after working with you.

 IS THE COMPATIBILITY FIRING ON BOTH CYLINDERS OR BARELY GIVING A SPARK?